quanser/Quanser_Interactive_Labs_Resources/python/docs/source/Objects/shredder.rst

 ^^^^^^^^^^^^^^
 There are four configurations (0-3) for the shredder actor class.

-    * 0 / shredder.RED
+    * 0 or shredder.RED
-    * 1 / shredder.GREEN
+    * 1 or shredder.GREEN
-    * 2 / shredder.BLUE
+    * 2 or shredder.BLUE
-    * 3 / shredder.WHITE
+    * 3 or shredder.WHITE

 .. image:: ../pictures/shredder.png